gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-on-amazon/apim-components-installation.md

 If the installation was successful, then both of these API requests will return a JSON document.

-## Install Management UI
+## Install Management Console

 ### Prerequisites

 * Amazon instance running
 * Gravitee `yum` repository added
-* Gravitee management API installed and running
+* Gravitee Management API installed and running
 * Nginx installed

 ### Security group